-Lahore, PB: Invest2Innovate, a professional community for start-up ventures, organized a training session for the Business Incubation Centers (BICs) team at DaftarKhwan Vogue on Nov 11, 2022.
-The topic of the training session was Research Essentials and was led by Ali Murtaza, Head of Design at Ideate Innovation.
-Attendees included the higher management of BICs across Punjab, Sindh, and Balochistan including Director BICs, Prof. Dr. Mubashir Mehdi.
+Lahore, PB: Ali Murtaza, head of design at Ideate Innovation, led a training session for the leaders of business incubation centers (BICs) hosted by Invest2Innovate (i2i).
+Hosted at Daftarkhwan Vogue, the topic of the training session was research essentials and was led by Ali attended by higher management of BICs across Punjab, Sindh, and Balochistan including Director BICs, Prof. Dr. Mubashir Mehdi.
 The organizers i2i projected a widespread positive impact on research practices among start-ups in Pakistan via the BICs operating at major public universities within Pakistan.

 The Business Incubation Centers program is an initiative of the Higher Education Commission Pakistan through which they facilitate researchers and young entrepreneurs.
-The BICs are formed at major public universities across Pakistan including Government College University (Lahore), NED University (Karachi), BUITEMS (Quetta),University of Agriculture (Faisalabad), University of Agriculture (Multan), Sukkur Institute of Business Administration, and others.
-Professors, scholars, and directors of BICs from these institutions were in attendance and would propagate the learnings of this training among the researchers and entrepreneurs associated with the BICs.
+The BICs are formed at major public universities across Pakistan including Government College University (Lahore), NED University (Karachi), BUITEMS (Quetta),University of Agriculture (Faisalabad), University of Agriculture (Multan), Sukkur Institute of Business Administration and others.
+Professors, scholars, and directors of BICs from these institutions were in attendance and are expected to propagate the learnings of this training among the researchers and entrepreneurs associated with the BICs.

 “Some research is always better than no research.
 The first person you’ll ever talk to about your product (or service), if they are the right audience, is likely to give you the most information.
 Because that is you going from zero percent to whatever is an infinite percent more information you gain about that product or service.